TheMysteriousStranger90/TheSailOS/README.md

 TheSailOS is an operating system built using C# and the Cosmos (C# Open Source Managed Operating System) framework.
 This project aims to provide a learning experience in OS development, exploring various aspects such as kernel design, file system management, networking, process management, and user interface.

+## How To Download And Install
+For details, see the documentation [here](https://themysteriousstranger90.github.io/TheSailOS/installation/).

 ## Features

 - **File System:**